 Ingham's share price volatility

 Over the last 12 months, Ingham's's shares have ranged in value from as little as $2.52 up to $4.0776.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Ingham's's is 0.3163.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Ingham's's is 0.3223.
 This would suggest that Ingham's's shares are less volatile than average (for this exchange).

 Inghams Group Limited, together with its subsidiaries, produces and sells chicken and turkey products in Australia and New Zealand.
 The company provides, fresh, fresh with flavor, frozen, gluten free, and ready to cook chicken and turkey products under the Ingham's brand name.
 It also offers stock feeds for poultry, pig, and dairy industries.
 The company was founded in 1918 and is based in North Ryde, Australia.